pyeventsourcing/eventsourcing/docs/topics/process.rst

 maintainable code, code that is easily tested, easily understood, easily changed.

-Below, the "orders, reservations, payments" system is run: firstly as a single threaded system; then with multiprocessing using a single pipeline; and finally with both multiprocessing and multiple pipelines.
+Below, the "orders, reservations, payments" system is run: firstly as a single threaded system; then with multiprocessing using a single pipeline; with multiple pipelines; and finally with actors.

 Aggregates